fengyunzaidushi/awesome-github-repos/data.md

 *   [rust-lang/mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 Like Gitbook but implemented in Rust

-*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - Purpose-trained models that secure your applications and keep them compliant — with low-latency, production-ready performance.
+*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - Superagent provides purpose-trained guardrails that make AI-agents secure and compliant.

 *   [joamag/boytacean](https://github.com/joamag/boytacean) - A GB emulator that is written in Rust 🦀!